 Remove principle component

 According to the research of the Princeton paper2, the sentence vectors obtained by summing word vectors using SIF still share a common principle component (vector component).
 This is caused by some common words shared by all the sentences.
-By removing this shared principle component, the model can give more accurate result.
+By removing this shared principle component, the model can give a more accurate result.

 Resilient Machine Learning Integration uses the PCA algorithm of scikit-learn to obtain the principle component from the sentence vectors.